 TunnelBear keeps your online activities private by encrypting your internet connection.
 It enables you to bypass censorship and access blocked sites.
-Other VPNs (Virtual Private Networks) do the same.

-What Are the Software’s Strengths?
+What Are TunnelBear’s Strengths?

 VPN services enhance your online privacy and security by encrypting your internet traffic and passing it through a VPN server.
 Both steps take time, which might affect the speed of your connection.
 It’s possible to use TunnelBear with little impact on the speed of your internet.